neontribe/pulp/player-guide.md

 * **Be a champion for other ideas**

   You'll have great ideas in the course of your game of `Pulp`, and it is natural to promote and defend them.
-Sadly this doesn't always work well in a team game, and might lead you to be too tenacious - you've probably encountered this in others, and it can be dislikeable.
+Sadly this doesn't always work well in a team game, and might lead you to be a little too tenacious.
 A good way to guard against this is to devote your energy to exploring and embracing the ideas of others - trust that they'll do the same for yours.

 * **Use the Testing phase to resolve deadlocks**